rancher/rancher-docs/docs/reference-guides/rancher-security/rancher-security-best-practices.md

 Adversaries can misuse this information to identify the running Rancher version and cross-relate it with potential bugs to exploit.
 If your upstream Rancher instance is publicly available on the web, use a Layer 7 firewall to block `/version` and `/rancherversion`.

 See [OWASP Web Application Security Testing - Enumerate Infrastructure and Application Admin Interfaces](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/05-Enumerate_Infrastructure_and_Application_Admin_Interfaces.html) for more information on protecting your server.

+### Session management

+Some environments may require extra security controls regarding session management.
+The upstream Rancher instance does not implement a limit for active sessions for a specific user.

+If your Rancher instance is deployed in an environment which requires additional security requirements, use a Layer 7 firewall behind it.